 The so-called 100 days of summer are over.
 It was another fun and busy Memorial Day through Labor Day at Lake of the Ozarks.
 Fall is now here.
 The local chambers of commerce refer to the period post-Labor Day as the "shoulder season."
 Locals say we have our lake back.
-It’s safe to say, tens of thousands of people won’t return to the Lake until next summer.
+It’s safe to say, hundreds of thousands of people won’t return to the Lake until next summer.

 However, Lake of the Ozarks is a special and beautiful place during the fall.
 The fall foliage is outstanding.
 Soon, the Lake’s magnificent colors will be on full display!
 Enjoy the Lake this fall as the locals do with our 12 reasons for loving fall boating at Lake of the Ozarks:

 5. Fall Foliage - With 1,150 miles of shoreline, Lake of the Ozarks offers boaters some of the best fall foliage viewing opportunities in the Midwest, and arguably, the nation.
 Enjoy the brilliant colors of white oaks, maples, dogwoods, redbuds and more.
 Take a ride down the Glaize Arm (1MM - 14MM) for some undeveloped views of beautiful foliage through Lake of the Ozarks State Park.
-For those of you who already know the Lake is a beautiful place to view fall foliage, be sure to vote in the USA Today 10 Best Readers’ Choice 2018.

 6. Enjoy the Warmth of an Outdoor Fireplace or Fire Pit - Enjoy a hot bowl of jambalaya in front of the outdoor fireplace at Shorty Pants (21MM) or head over to The Lodge of Four Seasons (13.5MM) to warm up in front of one of their two gas fire pits that sit poolside–both have beautiful lake views.
-Also, check out the Lodge’s Halloween dinner and hayride on October 27, 2018–details here.

 7. Relax in a Hot Tub or Heated Pool - Relax to a sunset in one of Lake of the Ozarks’ many heated pools or hot tub options.
 Among them, Redhead Lakeside Grill (21MM) is open year round.
 Enjoy their heated pool that sits right outside the restaurant and lakeside.
 If you’re looking for even warmer water, take a dip in the hot tub at Camden on the Lake (7MM).
-In addition, they have a heated pool.

 8. Spend the Night on the Water - Coving out or spending the night on the water can be a much more enjoyable experience with the cooler temps of fall.
 Perhaps, pick a spot you normally don’t frequent.
 One that will allow you to enjoy some fall scenery along the way.
 A great spot is Ha Ha Tonka State Park (14.5MM Big Niangua Arm).
 With towering bluffs and castle ruins overhead and beautiful fall foliage opportunities on each shoreline, Ha Ha Tonka State Park won’t disappoint.